qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

     * In Regshot, make sure that the Scan Dirs is set to c:/

 ### 6. Ensure that your screen has the 'Process Explorer' tab at the front, then execute the malware - * watch out whether it is a .dll or an .exe
+If the malware creates a service then in the command prompt execute netstart servicename.
+To stop the service execute netstop servicename.

-!!! note "How to run .dll/.exe files?"
+!!! note "How to run `.dll` files?"

     * Go to cmd
     * `cd` to the directory where the malware is.